-Though our practitioners are trained to assist in all manners of disorders, we have a strong focus on assisting with concerns arising from psycho-emotional health.
+Though our practitioners are trained to assist in all manners of disorders, we have a strong focus on assisting with concerns arising from psycho-emotional health and fertility.
 Areas within this scope include but are not limited to:

 The list is much more extensive.
 Contact us to see if we can assist you with your issue today.
 Our modalities of healing are listed below.